Skip to Main Content

 Activity Note

-Walking about 1 mile in and around Matsumoto Castle; some very steep flights of steps and polished wooden floors; Driving approx. 50 miles; about 2.5 hours to Takayama.
+Walking about 1 mile in and around Matsumoto Castle; some very steep flights of steps and polished wooden floors.
+Getting on/off a motorcoach; driving about 50 miles; approximately 2.5 hours to Takayama.
 Walking of about 3 miles total throughout the day.
 Shoes will need to be removed to enter some of the attractions today as well as upon arrival at the hotel.

 Breakfast: